 I still raised over £3,000 though.

 Basically then, I’m a sort of weight and follicly challenged bloke with a good heart.

-I love History and almost certainly read more now than I ever did for my degree.
+I still love History and almost certainly read more now than I ever did for my degree.
 I really believe that we can learn from history and from true inspirational leaders and creative thinkers like George Washington and Ulysses S Grant.

 George Washington’s Continental Army’s unexpected crossing of the icy Delaware River on Christmas night 1776 preceded its surprise attack against mercenary Hessian forces based in Trenton, New Jersey on the morning of December 26.
 Its stunning ‘against the odds’ victory became a pivotal moment in the American Revolution.